The Final Word: Will Preds be on the right side of puck luck this year?

 Detroit in seven games.

-SoCal California, part one? - This isn't the first time these two teams have squared off in the playoffs and it for sure won't be the last time, either.
+Battle for SoCal California, part one? - This isn't the first time these two teams have squared off in the playoffs and it for sure won't be the last time, either.

 Interestingly enough, San Jose poses a threat to the hopes of the Kings - one that should put enough pressure on Los Angeles in its attempts to leave the first round unscathed.
 While the Kings are one of the best playoff teams around, the Sharks have enough in their lineup to make sure that LA has its hands full.